MohammedAldirawi/Expense-ReactDemo/README.md

     - Rendering Lists of Data;
     - Using Stateful Lists;
     - Adding Keys to New Expenses;
-    - Outputting Conditional Content "if the selected year does't show any expense";
+    - Outputting Conditional Content "if the selected year doesn't show any expense";
-    - Adding ExpenseList File Withing The Conditional Return Statements;
+    - Adding ExpenseList File within the Conditional Return Statements;

+    # Until now, we have three main components "UI, Expenses & NewExpense";
+    - UI has "Card";
+    - Expenses have "ExpensesFilter, Expense List to map the ExpenseItem which have a date, amount & title" and Showing no expense found in matter.
+    - NewExpense has "ExpenseForm";